 The Evolution of PSSR

-This evolution has been driven by regulatory advancements, such as OSHA’s PSM standard (29 CFR 1910.119), which mandates PSSRs before the commissioning of new or modified processes.
-Modern PSSR practices incorporate advanced risk assessment tools like Process Hazard Analysis (PHA) and HAZOP (Hazard and Operability Study), ensuring a comprehensive identification and mitigation of risks.
-The shift from reactive to proactive PSSRs reflects a broader industry trend toward embedding safety into every phase of operations, enhancing both safety and sustainability.
+This evolution was driven in large part by regulatory advancement.
+For example, OSHA’s PSM standard (29 CFR 1910.119) mandates PSSRs before the introduction of new or modified processes involving highly hazardous chemicals.
+Additionally, modern PSSR practice incorporates advanced risk assessment tools.
+These include Process Hazard Analysis (PHA) and HAZOP (Hazard and Operability Study).
+Together, these tools provide comprehensive, systematic identification and mitigation of process risks.

 Why PSSR is Critical